10 Most Gothic Flowers for the Garden

 Botanical Name: Aquilegia vulgarise Black Barlow

 The Aquilegia Black Barlow is a magnificent purple-black flower with a bright yellow-green center.
-It is a must-have if you’re going for a gothic-themed garden!
+It is a must-have for a gothic-themed garden!

 How to Create a Goth Garden